all-c-a-p-s/Panda/README.md

 ## What Makes Panda Interesting?

 In terms of strength, Panda is pretty unremarkable - currently somewhere around 2620.
 One fairly original idea is that it considers uncertainty in evaluation of a position instead of just returning one evaluation like most engines do.
 The intention is that this makes it value practical chances (i.e. expected score from the game) over just maximising its evaluation.
 Although its current NNUE evaluation doesn't use these, it was trained on data which used this technique.
+However, the purpose of this project is mainly just for me to practice Rust and to combine two of my hobbies (programming and chess).

 ## Lichess Bot